kevin-wong/mac-settings/README.md

 this way so that when I'm bedridden, confused, and holding on to dear life, I can still follow these instructions.

-You, smart user, should use this like a cookbook, picking what you like, adapting the recipe to your preferences, and making the dish yours.
+You, smart user, should use this like a cookbook.
+Pick what you like, adapt the recipe to your preferences, and make the dish yours.

 <br/>
 ### System